Pawnee people: Government

-In 2011, there were approximately 3,200 enrolled Pawnee and nearly all reside in Oklahoma.
+In 2011, there were approximately 3,200 enrolled Pawnee and nearly all of them reside in Oklahoma.
 Their tribal headquarters is in Pawnee, Oklahoma, and their tribal jurisdictional area includes parts of Noble, Payne, and Pawnee counties.

-The tribal constitution establishes the government of the Pawnee Nation of Oklahoma.
+The tribal constitution established the government of the Pawnee Nation of Oklahoma.
 This government consists of the Resaru Council, the Pawnee Business Council, and the Supreme Court.
-Enrollment into the tribe requires a minimum th blood quantum.
+Enrollment into the tribe requires a minimum of one-eighth Pawnee blood quantum.

-The Rêsâru’karu Council, also known as the Nasharo or Chiefs Council consists of eight members, each serving four-year terms.
+The Rêsâru’karu, also known as the Nasharo or Chiefs' Council consists of eight members, each serving four-year terms.
 Each band has two representatives on the Nasharo Council selected by the members of the tribal bands, Cawi, Kitkahaki, Pitahawirata, and Ckiri.
-The Nasharo Council has the right to review all acts of the Pawnee Business Council regarding the Pawnee Nation of Oklahoma membership and Pawnee Nation of Oklahoma claims or rights growing out of treaties between the Pawnee Nation of Oklahoma and the United States according to provision listed in the Pawnee Nation Constitution.
+The Nasharo Council has the right to review all acts of the Pawnee Business Council regarding the Pawnee Nation of Oklahoma citizenship and Pawnee Nation of Oklahoma claims or rights growing out of treaties between the Pawnee Nation of Oklahoma and the United States, according to provisions listed in the Pawnee Nation Constitution.